 UMSL BJC Summer Nurse Externship

 Nurse Externship Program Information

 - What is the difference between the Pre-Licensure BSN degree program and the RN to BSN degree program?

 - What is the difference between pre-clinical and clinical?

 - Do you require applicants to take a Dosage Calculation Test before being admitted?

 - Do I have to take a general education/prerequisite coursework at UMSL?

-- During what semesters do you admit student to each Pre-Licensure BSN Option?
+- During what semesters do you admit students to each Pre-Licensure BSN option?

-- How many clinical students do you amit each semester?
+- How many clinical students do you admit each semester?

 - What is the deadline to apply?